What are Prepaid Expenses?

 Simultaneously, as the company’s recorded balance decreases, the expense appears on the income statement in the period corresponding with the coinciding benefit.

-Prepaid vs. Accrued Expense: What is the Difference?
+Prepaid Expense vs. Accrued Expense: What is the Difference?

-The prepaid expense line item stems from a company paying in advance for products/services anticipated to be used at a later date.
+The prepaid expense line item stems from a company paying in advance for products/services anticipated to be used later.

 In contrast, accrued expenses are costs incurred by a company but not yet paid for, typically due to the absence of an invoice (i.e. waiting on the bill).

-One common example of an early prepayment is insurance coverage, which is often paid upfront to cover multiple future periods.
+One common example of an early prepayment is insurance coverage, often paid upfront to cover multiple future periods.

 Here, we’ll assume that a company has paid for insurance coverage in advance due to the incentives offered by the provider.